 Equine Facilitated Psychotherapy (EFP)

 PATH Intl.
 Equine Specialists in Mental Health and Learning and credentialed mental health professionals partner with carefully selected horses to address the client’s psychotherapy goals.
 This experiential approach allows professionals to teach a wide range of life skills and coping techniques to those struggling with mental health issues.
 These interactive processes provide participants with insight for observation and growth while promoting healthy communication, social skills, patience, and confidence.

 As prey animals, horses are highly perceptive to subtle changes within their environment.
 This sensitivity dictates how they will respond to an individual’s changing emotional state.
 If a client arrives feeling anxious, the horse will respond accordingly.
 As the client learns to reduce their anxiety, the horse’s behavior will mirror that response.
 The horse acts as a large biofeedback machine, providing the client and mental health professional with information and skill building opportunities.

 This program is designed to help high school students with special needs transition from school to the work environment.
 Sessions are conducted by a PATH Intl.
 Certified Instructor who has extensive stable work experience.
 This Instructor coordinates with school officials and teachers for the educational portion of this training.
 Life goals such as functional communication, proper social interactions between males and females, reading and following directions, leisure, recreation with another person or group and self-determination are all addressed in these vocational training sessions.

-therapeutic horseback riding, Milford, PA, hippotherapy, EAAT, Veteran services, equine therapy, cancer survivors
+therapeutic horseback riding, Pike County, Milford, PA, hippotherapy, EAAT, equine therapy, therapeutic horsemanship